 Nadia Boulanger.

-When you enter the wooden house, which looks a bit like Hansel and Gretel's candy house, you will find many beautiful instruments with stories behind them.
-Please enjoy the memory of French music while enjoying the synchronization of this wonderful space, the sound of the instruments, and the historical facts.
+Just like Hansel and Gretel’s gingerbread house, step inside this charming little wooden cottage to find a treasure trove of beautiful instruments, each holding its own story.
+Please enjoy the memories of French music while savoring this wonderful space, the resonance of the instruments, and the synchronicity with historical facts.

-Piano: YAMAHA Grand Piano G5 Ivory, which is permanently installed at the venue.
+Instruments Used: [Piano] YAMAHA Grand Piano G5 Ivory (permanently installed at the venue)

-MUSTEL Art Harmonium 21stops, manufactured in Paris in 1910.
+[Foot-operated Organ] 21-stop Art Harmonium manufactured by Moustel in Paris in 1910

 Detailed version: